andamagodwin/cogaly-observability/submission/AI4Alzheimers_Report.md

 ### 1.3 Our Solution: Cogaly

 **Cogaly** is an XGBoost-based machine learning system that predicts Alzheimer's risk using 32 clinical, demographic, and lifestyle features.

-The model integrates **SHAP (SHapley Additive exPlanations)** to provide interpretable predictions, enabling clinicians to understand *why* a patient is flagged as at-risk.
+Unlike traditional models, Cogaly prioritizes **Safety and Observability**.
+It integrates:
+1.  **SHAP (SHapley Additive exPlanations)** for per-prediction interpretability.
+2.  **Datadog Observability** for real-time monitoring of model confidence, drift, and operational health.
+3.  **Cloud Native Deployment** on Render for continuous delivery.

 ---